stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

   I beheld such a sight as I had never beheld before, and which no living person can have seen save in the delirium of fever or the inferno of opium.
-The building stood on a narrow point of land&mdash;or what was   now   a narrow point of land&mdash;fully 300 feet above what must lately have been a seething vortex of mad waters.
+The building stood on a narrow point of land--or what was   now   a narrow point of land--fully 300 feet above what must lately have been a seething vortex of mad waters.
 On either side of the house there fell a newly washed-out precipice of red earth, whilst ahead of me the hideous waves were still rolling in frightfully, eating away the land with ghastly monotony and deliberation.
 Out a mile or more there